Generic Name: maprotiline (ma-PROE-ti-leen)

 Some medical conditions may interact with maprotiline.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you are taking a medicine that contains methylene blue
+- if you are taking benzodiazepines (eg, diazepam) or a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with maprotiline.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anticholinergics (eg, scopolamine), bupropion, cimetidine, azole antifungals (eg, fluconazole), linezolid, MAOIs (eg, phenelzine), phenothiazines (eg, chlorpromazine), or selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) because the risk of maprotiline's side effects may be increased
+- Anticholinergics (eg, scopolamine), cimetidine, fluoxetine, linezolid, MAOIs (eg, phenelzine), phenothiazines (eg, chlorpromazine), or thyroid medicines (eg, levothyroxine) because the risk of maprotiline's side effects may be increased

 - Barbiturates (eg, phenobarbital) or hydantoins (eg, phenytoin) because they may decrease maprotiline's effectiveness

-- Carbamazepine, stimulants (eg, albuterol, pseudoephedrine), or thyroid medicines (eg, levothyroxine) because the risk of their side effects may be increased by maprotiline
+- Sympathomimetic medicines (eg, albuterol, pseudoephedrine) because the risk of their side effects may be increased

-- Clonidine, guanethidine, or guanfacine because their effectiveness may be decreased by maprotiline
+- Guanethidine or guanfacine because their effectiveness may be decreased by maprotiline